 NIP-17: Private Direct Messages

 NIP-17 defines private direct messages using NIP-59 gift wrapping for sender privacy.
-Unlike NIP-04 DMs which expose the sender, NIP-17 messages hide who sent the message.
-The recipient remains visible in the outer gift wrap.
+Unlike NIP-04 DMs, which expose the sender in the outer event, NIP-17 hides the sender from relays and casual observers.

 How It Works